-Pour some into an ice cube tray to freeze and the rest into a mason jar.
-In the morning, add the coffee cubes to the mason jar, pour in some heavy whipping cream, and you’ve got iced coffee ready to go!
+Pour some into an ice cube tray to freeze and the rest into a mason jar to stick in the fridge.
+In the morning, add the coffee cubes to the mason jar, pour in some heavy whipping cream or other favorite coffee add-ins, and you’ve got iced coffee ready to go!
 Yum!

+Did you forget about the Secret Santa exchange at work?
 Grab a mason jar, toss in some hot cocoa mix and marshmallows, tie a ribbon around it and voila!
 A cute and easy gift that anyone will love.
-It can make for an especially cute Secret Santa gift!
+Don’t forget to grab a cute Hallmark greeting card from the Dollar Store!

 Use them to store your homemade beauty products